librick/ansible-role-flatpaks/README.md

 This role installs and customizes flatpaks on Debian-based Linux systems.
 It:
  - Ensures that flatpak is installed
+ - Ensures that flatpak packages are installed system-wide
- - Ensures that flatpak packages are installed
+ - Ensures that flatpak packages are installed locally for a provided user
  - Ensures that flatpak packages are configured

 ## Role Variables